murat-polat/tutor-applogistration/README.md

 ## frontend-app-logistration
 This is a micro-frontend application responsible for the login, registration and password reset functionality.
 End modified for Tutor Open edX.
 This is an example plugin for to implement a micro-frontend application to Tutor Open edX.
-This example little bit different than this repository https://github.com/overhangio/tutor-gradebook but it works.
+This example a little bit different than this repository https://github.com/overhangio/tutor-gradebook but it works.
 Please test it before using in production !

 #### Cloning and configuring Frontend-app-logistration